 Drawbacks to Siding

 However, there are several drawbacks to vinyl siding.
 Perhaps one of the major causes you may choose not to install vinyl siding on a rental house, even if other houses in your market have vinyl siding, is because while it is durable, it can be easily dented and scratched.
 If you have trees or shrubs near your rental property’s exterior walls, those branches could bring about permanent damage to the vinyl siding.
 Tenants aren’t usually the most efficient at keeping plants well-trimmed, so the danger of overgrown trees must be concerned about before installing vinyl siding.

-One other important consideration is whether and how vinyl siding fits into your tax planning.
+One more important consideration is whether and how vinyl siding fits into your tax planning.
 According to the IRS, vinyl siding is an improvement, not a repair.
-This means that you will need to depreciate the cost of the siding over several years, rather than being able to deduct the entire expense in the year of purchase.
-While vinyl siding is an affordable option, it is not precisely cheap and will entail a large investment of cash to accomplish.
-Learning within yourself about the cost you are able to bear as a multi-year tax deduction.
+This shows that you will need to depreciate the cost of the siding over several years rather than be able to deduct the entire expense in the year of purchase.
+Although vinyl siding is a less expensive option, it is not exactly cheap and will necessitate a large investment of cash to complete.
+You can make a more informed choice about whether vinyl siding is ideal for your rental properties by recognizing how much of the cost you can carry as a multi-year tax deduction.